Malaysian Airline System Flight 684

-Malaysian Airline System Flight 684 was a scheduled international passenger flight of Malaysian Airline System (now Malaysia Airlines) from Singapore Changi Airport in Singapore to Subang International Airport, in Subang (near Kuala Lumpur), Malaysia.
+Malaysian Airline System Flight 684 (MH684/MAS684) was a scheduled international passenger flight of Malaysian Airline System from Singapore Changi Airport in Singapore to Subang International Airport, in Subang (near Kuala Lumpur), Malaysia.
 On 18 December 1983, the Airbus A300B4-120 operating the flight crashed 2 km short of the runway while landing at Subang International Airport.
-There were no fatalities among the 247 passengers and crew.
+There were no fatalities among the 247 occupants.

+Aircraft

+The aircraft involved was an Airbus A300B4-120, MSN 122, registered as OY-KAA, which was manufactured by Airbus Industrie in 1980.
+It had logged approximately 3907 airframe hours and was equipped with two Pratt & Whitney JT9D-59A engines.

 Accident

 Malaysian Airline System Flight 684 departed Singapore Changi Airport on 18 December 1983 at 18:53 local time.
 As the flight approached Subang International Airport (now Sultan Abdul Aziz Shah Airport) in Subang, Selangor, Malaysia at 19:20 local time, it was cleared for an instrument landing despite poor runway visibility of 450 m due to rain.
 Airline policy required visibility of at least 800 m, but the pilot assumed control from the first officer and began his descent.
 Furthermore, the air crew did not turn on the Instrument Landing System on the aircraft due to increased workload which was exacerbated further due to the different cockpit switch configuration between the A300 owned by Malaysian Airline System and that of the crashed aircraft, which was on lease from Scandinavian Airlines System.

 The altimeter warning sounded and within 30 seconds the aircraft struck trees 2 km short of the runway.
 The plane slid along the ground for 436 m, skipped for 36 m, and finally struck a stream embankment where it slid another 109 m before coming to a rest.
-The aircraft was still 1200 m short of the runway and had lost its landing gear and both of its Pratt & Whitney JT9D-59A turbofan engines.
-All 247 passengers and crew managed to evacuate before the fire destroyed the aircraft.
+The aircraft was still 1200 m short of the runway and had lost its landing gear and both of its engines.
+All 247 occupants managed to evacuate before the fire destroyed the aircraft.
 The accident was the second hull loss of an Airbus A300.